AscendoTuum86/Lore-Friendly-Vehicles/README.md

 # VehiclePack

-Vehicle Pack template for FiveM
+Vehicle Pack with Lore Friendly options for FiveM

 VehiclePack makes it easy to combine all of your add-on vehicles into one huge pack for use with FiveM and allows server owners and devs to manage them all, rather than dealing with multiple separate resources.